ToshinoriTsuboi/dma-virtual-memory/Readme.md

-# Efficient dynamic memory allocators with virtual memory
+# Efficient Dynamic Memory Allocators with Virtual Memory

 `Multiheap-fit` and `Virtual Multiheap-fit` are space-saving dynamic memory allocators with virtual memory.